NatronGitHub/natron-python-scripting/Python_GUI/removeInput/README.md

 ### RESULT

-* Selected nodes get disconnected in the Node Graph.
+* Selected nodes get their input disconnected in the Node Graph.

 ### SHORTCUT